joshilagan/REACT-crud-Part1/README.md

 # REACT - CRUD - Part 1

-This project is a Simple Single Page Blog Manager
+This project is a Simple Single Page Blog Manager which performs CRUD Operation

 ## Description